gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 ## Overview

-   This document describes the usage of the Datagram Transport Layer Security version 1.3 (DTLS) protocol {{RFC9147}} for key-managment of the Stream Control Transmission Protocol (SCTP) {{RFC9260}} DTLS Chunk packet protection {{I-D.westerlund-tsvwg-sctp-dtls-chunk}}.
+   This document describes the usage of the Datagram Transport Layer Security version 1.3 (DTLS) {{RFC9147}} protocol for key-managment of the SCTP DTLS Chunk packet protection
-   This combination of specification is intended as an alternative to DTLS/SCTP {{RFC6083}} and usage of SCTP-AUTH {{RFC4895}}.
-The combination of SCTP DTLS Chunk and the key-management defined in this document we call DTLS in SCTP.
+   {{I-D.westerlund-tsvwg-sctp-dtls-chunk}} securing Stream Control Transmission Protocol (SCTP) {{RFC9260}}.
+This combination of specification is intended as an replacement to DTLS/SCTP
+   {{RFC6083}} and usage of SCTP-AUTH {{RFC4895}}.
+The combination of SCTP DTLS Chunk and the key-management defined in this document we refer to as DTLS in SCTP.

    DTLS in SCTP provides mutual authentication of endpoints, data confidentiality, data origin authentication, data integrity